ictnlp/BayLing/README.md

 ## <a id="Acknowledgements">Acknowledgements</a>

 We would like to express our gratitude to all those who have contributed to BayLing.
-We extend special thanks to Ms. Xiaohong Wang for her valuable comments and suggestions on the use of InforSuperBahn MLOps, and for her organizational and resource support in providing computing resources and showcasing BayLing.
+We extend special thanks to Ms. Xiaohong Wang for her valuable comments and suggestions on the use of OneAiNexus, and for her organizational and resource support in providing computing resources and showcasing BayLing.
 We also acknowledge Xiaodong Liu for his pivotal role in the construction of the distributed system and overall coordination of the demo deployment.
 Furthermore, we appreciate the contribution of the development team from the Nanjing Institute of InforSuperBahn in maintaining the computing resources and creating the display interface for BayLing’s webpage and demo.

 ## <a id="Authors">Authors</a>